ilgrad/pylearn-epac/doc/source/tutorials.rst

 Now, we first introduce *Pipe*, which executes a sequential of BaseNode.
 These nodes should implement

-either as non-leaf node (non-termianl node),
+either as non-leaf node (non-terminal node),

 - fit and transform, e.g. *SelectKBest(k=2)*,